 Papers that, at the time of submission, are under review for another venue or have been published, or that overlap substantially in technical content with papers under review or previously published, should not be submitted.
 All accepted regular and vision papers will be published in the conference proceedings and the ACM Digital Library.

 We only accept submissions in the PDF format.
 All submissions should be formatted using the standard 9-point ACM double-column format (sigconf proceedings template), single-blind.
 Papers that do not meet the size and formatting requirements may not be reviewed.
 Word and LaTeX templates are available on the ACM Publications Website.
 Submissions will be judged on originality, relevance, technical quality, and clarity.
 At least one of the authors of every accepted paper must register and present the work at the workshop.
-The organizing committee will select a Best Paper Award among submitted papers and this will be announced during the workshop.

 Submission site: https://weee2021.hotcrp.com.